 Two or more pieces of personal identification may be required to apply for your replacement health insurance card.
 A driver's licence and birth certificate are acceptable in most provinces and territories.
 However, you should contact the provincial or territorial government department responsible for health directly to confirm which forms of identification are acceptable.

-As soon as you think your passport has been lost or stolen, you are required to report the circumstances of the loss or theft to the local police and to Passport Canada.
+As soon as you think your passport has been lost or stolen, you are required to report the circumstances of the loss or theft to Passport Canada or the nearest Government of Canada office if you are outside Canada.

 A replacement passport (which may be valid for a limited period only) may be authorized, provided strict requirements are met.
 These include the submission of: